-- url is the endpoint that pyQuil hits for device information and for the 2.0 endpoints, - key stores the Forest 1.X API key, - user id stores a Forest 2.0 user ID, and - exec\on\engage specifies the shell command that the QMI will launch when the QMI becomes QPU-engaged.
+- url is the endpoint that pyQuil hits for device information and for the 2.0 endpoints, - user\id stores a Forest 2.0 user ID, and - exec\on\engage specifies the shell command that the QMI will launch when the QMI becomes QPU-engaged.
 It would have no effect if you are running locally, but is important if you are running on the QMI.
 By default, it runs the exec\on\engage.sh shell script.
 It's best to leave the configuration as is, and edit that script.
 More documentation about exec\on\engage.sh can be found in the QCS docs here.